polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-relay-and-parachains/open-message-passing-channels.md

    ![Copy the encoded call data](/media/images/docs/tutorials/parachains/hrmp-encoded-call.png)

-   You'll need this information to construct the XCM message.
+   You'll need this information to construct the XCM Transact instruction.
    The following is an example of the encoded call data in Rococo: `0x3c00e90300000800000000001000`

 ## Configure the open channel request